At Unique Pain Medicine of New York, our board certified physicians are experts in the diagnosis and treatment of Sciatica.

-Your symptoms should resolve within 4-6 weeks.
+If properly treated, your symptoms should resolve within 4-6 weeks.

-Can a herniated disk fix itself?
+Can a herniated disc fix itself?

-Once a disk is herniated, it will not go back to its original location.
+Once a disc is herniated, it will not go back to its original location.
 However, there are many people living with bulging discs and do not even know about it.
 Once the acute episode is resolved and inflammation controlled, the symptoms should gradually resolve.